CSpanias/cspanias.github.io/_posts/2024-01-01-HTB - Escape.md

   1. The user `ryan.cooper` tried to login with the wrong password.
   2. Then he probably thought that his username was saved, thus, he typed directly his password.

-  Next, we can check if the creds `ryan.cooper:NuclearMosquito3` get us anywhere, such a WinRM login:
+  So we can check if the creds `ryan.cooper:NuclearMosquito3` get us anywhere, such a WinRM login:

   ```shell
   # check creds at the WinRM server